Box Hill Institute: Higher education

 Box Hill Institute offers a range of higher education courses at a Masters, Graduate, and Undergraduate level.
 It covers areas such as biotechnology, animal science, music, music business, fashion, business, IT and more.

 Vocational education

 Box Hill Institute offers a large range of vocational courses.
-It covers areas including hospitality, tourism, health, beauty, automotive, transport, carpentry, electrical, refrigeration, construction, plumbing, engineering, business, commerce, art, graphic design, dance, music, fashion, live production, English, English as an additional language, ELICOS, VCAL, VCE and more.
+It covers areas including hospitality, tourism, health, beauty, automotive, transport, carpentry, electrical, refrigeration, construction, plumbing, engineering, business, commerce, art, graphic design, dance, music, fashion, live production, English, English as an additional language, ELICOS, VPC, VM, VCE and more.

 Awards

 In 2015 Box Hill Institute won more than 20 awards, including Excellence in International Education at the Victorian Internal Education Awards.

 In 2013 Box Hill Institute was declared International Training Provider of the Year.

 In 2012 Box Hill Institute won Victorian Large Training Provider of the Year.